rasterradio/Kumite/README.md

 ## Future Concepts

 Future expansion could include characters with unique abilities, such as a counter, unblockable attacks, charge moves, more evade attacks, unblockable moves, throws to control arena space and get around the opponent.
 Should pushblocking be added?
-Should players have some or full control of their movement before the round begins like in DOA?
-In the future a "match structure" section will be needed, outlining pre-match and post-match gameplay, as well as any things to note regarding draw games and the timer.
+Should players have some or full control of their movement before the round begins like in *DOA*?
+In the future a "match structure" section will be needed, outlining pre-match and post-match gameplay.

 ## References